MG Software.

 What is DNS? - Definition & Meaning

-• An online store using CNAME records to point shop.example.com to their Vercel deployment, with automatic SSL certificates.
+• An online store using CNAME records to point shop.example.com to their Vercel deployment, with automatic SSL certificate provisioning via Let's Encrypt and Cloudflare proxy for CDN caching.

-• An international organization using GeoDNS to route European visitors to an EU server and American visitors to a US server for optimal speed and compliance.
+• An international organization using GeoDNS to route European visitors to an EU data center and American visitors to a US data center, reducing latency and meeting data residency requirements.

 Related terms